Can the public see Robert Rauschenberg's work and other work held by the Foundation?

 A list of available dates to visit the Scholarship Center.

+Requests for archival materials should include collection title and number, box or item number, and the brief description of the material.
+See the Guide to Searching and Requesting Research Materials for more details.
 We will review each request and respond with direction as to how our collection and archive may match your needs as well as a time for you to meet with our staff, if appropriate.

 I would like to purchase a work by Rauschenberg or understand my work’s value.
 Who can I contact?